dm5tt/SolarMeshtasticNode/README.md

  - 3A maximum load
  - 1A maximum charge current
  - Pseudo-MPPT (VINDPM)
- - Power Path (= if the battery is fully charged and there's enough solar power the device is getting powered directly from solar)
+ - Power Path (= if the battery is fully charged and there's enough solar power the device is getting powered directly from solar.
+During sunrise and sunset it can mix the sources.)
  - Two ADC signals for getting VLOAD and  VBUS voltage using voltage dividers
  - 3.7V LiPo either via 18650 block or JST-PH 2.0 connector
  - Low power LDO [HEERMICR HE9073A30MR](https://www.lcsc.com/datasheet/lcsc_datasheet_2304140030_HEERMICR-HE9073A30MR_C723792.pdf)